Riama orcesi

 Riama orcesi is a species of lizard in the family Gymnophthalmidae.
 The species is endemic to Ecuador.

 Etymology

 The specific name, orcesi, is in honor of Ecuadorian herpetologist Gustavo Orcés.

+Description

+The dorsal scales of Riama orcesi are rectangular and juxtaposed, each with a low rounded keel.
+Males have a series of 10–14 femoral pores, which may be continuous or interrupted by one or two scales.
+Femoral pores are absent in females.
+The body is brown dorsally, with a pale dorsolateral stripe on each side.

 Geographic range

-R. orcesi is found in northeastern Ecuador at altitudes of 1,100–2,460 m.
+Riama orcesi is found in northeastern Ecuador at altitudes of 1,100–2,460 m.

+Habitat

+The preferred natural habitat of Riama orcesi is forest, at elevations of 1,635–2,700 m, but it has also been found on grassy hillsides under logs and rocks.